MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 ![Hub navigation example:](media/hub-nav-example.png)

 *"When we're observing customers carrying out tasks on websites we notice certain common patterns.
 For example, we find that when people arrive at a particular site they start by **navigating about 70% of the time**.
-When people get stuck navigating they may resort to using site search."* -- Gerry McGovern
+When people get stuck navigating, they may resort to using site search."* -- Gerry McGovern

 ## Why navigation is important